ryanbarwise/README-generator/README.md

   ## Description
- Command lind-application that dynamically generates a README.md from a user's input
+ command line-application that dynamically generates a README.md from a user's input

   ## Table of Contents
   1. [License](#license)